Proximal indirect comparison: Numerical results

-The outcome \(Y\) is chosen as the body weight at week \(44\) since treatment start.
+The outcome \(Y\) is chosen as the percentage change from baseline (week \(0\)) to week \(44\) in body weight.
 This is the timepoint closest to the end of treatment where body weight is measured in both RCTs.
-In order to perform an anchored comparison \parencite{phillippo2018methods}, we make the assumption that the placebos used in these studies do not have any meaningful difference in their effect on the outcome, despite the differences in the frequency of administration and the volumn of injection.
-We restate the parameter \(\psi=\E\{Y(1)-Y(0)\mid S=0\}\), where \(A=1\) means liraglutide, \(3.0\) mg and \(A=0\) means placebo.
+In both RCTs, we imputed the body weight at week \(44\) with the last-observation-carried-forward principle.
+In order to perform an anchored comparison, we make the assumption that the placebos used in these studies do not have any meaningful difference in their effect on the outcome, despite the differences in the frequency of administration and the volume of injection.
+We restate the parameter \(\theta=\E\{Y(1)-Y(0)\mid S=0\}\), where \(A=1\) means liraglutide, \(3.0\) mg, \(A=0\) means placebo, and \(S=0\) indicates the STEP-2 trial.
 To balance the study populations, we adjust for a set of baseline adjustment variables \(X=\{\)baseline body weight, age, sex, body-mass index, race, region, waist circumference, smoking status, duration of diabetes\(\}\).

 Our method further requires the selection of appropriate negative controls to account for these unobserved effect modifiers.
 For the adjustment proxy \(W\), we choose the percentage of glycated hemoglobin (HbA1c), the fasting plasma glucose (FPG) level and the fasting insulin level at baseline.
-In a review of the impact of social determinants among type-2 diabetic patients in the United States, \textcite{walker2014impact} pointed out that many studies support the link between these determinants on glycemic control measured in HbA1c.
+In a review of the impact of social determinants among type-2 diabetic patients in the United States, \citet{walker2014impact} pointed out that many studies support the link between social determinants on glycemic control measured in HbA1c.
 For the reweighting proxy \(Z\), we select the baseline low-density lipoprotein (LDL) and high-density lipoprotein (HDL) cholesterol levels as well as the baseline level of triglycerides.
-Cholesterol level has previously been found to be linked to health systems factors and economic development in many countries worldwide \parencite{venkitachalam2012global}.
+Cholesterol level has previously been found to be linked to health systems factors and economic development in many countries worldwide \citep{venkitachalam2012global}.
 Furthermore, there is no evidence on the existence of causal pathways from the current lipid level of a person to the future body weight.
-Additional assumptions on the proxies are illustrated by the causal graph in \Cref{fig:dag-data-example}.
+Additional assumptions on the proxies are illustrated by the causal graph in Fig.~\ref{fig:dag-data-example}.
 Note that we assume the levels of HbA1c, FPG and fasting insulin differ between the study populations only because the social determinants and possibly the baseline adjustment variables are distributed differently.